 Bild Association of Certified Training have been granted accreditation by UKAS as meeting the ISO 17065:2012 standards for certification.
 (Customer number 10766).

 Who should apply for certification?

-We already have more than 50 organisations currently working towards certification against the Restraint Reduction Network Training Standards.
+There are more than 100 organisations already certified against the Restraint Reduction Network Training Standards.
 Training providers should apply where their training:

 - has a restrictive intervention component,

 - are either in-house (eg within an NHS Trust) and/or a commercial organisation, and who provide training to health, social care or education in the UK.

 The certification process takes approximately one year to complete and lasts for three years.
 During this time, 20% of training curricula, senior trainers and affiliate organisations will be observed.
 Visit the Certification Process page here.

 Organisations who are currently working towards certification, but are not yet delivering Certificated training

 08/09/23 Avalon Care Training